 The Hidden Impact of Childhood Experiences

 Now I talk of ‘childhood experiences’ but in truth, this is simply a different way of saying ‘childhood trauma’.
 Before we dive deeper, I first need to explain that what our society believes to be trauma, and what trauma really is, are very different things.
-I want to clarify this to prevent you from dismissing the idea of childhood trauma, as I’ve realised it affects most people struggling with disordered eating.
+I want to clarify this to prevent you from dismissing the idea of childhood trauma, as I’ve realised it affects a large number of people struggling with disordered eating.

 When we think of trauma, we often picture major, life-altering events like a severe injury or car accident, being assaulted or abused, experiencing combat or war.
 But the truth is, our nervous systems can be profoundly impacted by a wide range of experiences, many of which society doesn’t typically recognise as “traumatic.”